Director and CEO

 Simon Brault began his five-year term as Director and CEO of the Canada Council for the Arts on June 26, 2014.
-He comes to the position with a full understanding of his role, having served as Vice-Chair of the Council’s Board of Directors from 2004 to 2014.
+He came to the position with a full understanding of his role, having served as Vice-Chair of the Council’s Board of Directors from 2004 to 2014.

 Mr. Brault has been active in the cultural sector for over 30 years and has been a driving force behind a number of major projects.
 Notably, as Administrative Director and Director General of the National Theatre School of Canada, he coordinated the ambitious project of restoring Montréal’s historic Monument-National.

 His first non-fiction book, Le facteur C : l’avenir passe par la culture (La Presse / Éditions Voix parallèles, 2009), explained the dramatic rise of cultural concerns in the public agenda.
-This lively, highly-acclaimed work was published in English as No Culture, No Future (Cormorant Books, 2010).
+This lively, highly acclaimed work was published in English as No Culture, No Future (Cormorant Books, 2010).